-Same principles as in the previous update, but I’ve rearranged the order somewhat.
-Every other principle flows from Principle 1: Jesus is King.
-Principles 2-7 are now organized into three groups covering the topics of Work, Giving, and Investing.
-Each category has two principles under it that I think covers everything the Bible says.
-Some of the choices might seem questionable: for example, Principle 2 covers both work and rest, which could arguably be split into two.
-One could also argue principles 4 and 5 both encourage giving, why not combine them into one principle?
-I believe my choices here are well justified, and the descriptions below explain why.
+Everything flows from Principle 1: Jesus is King.
+Principles 2-7 are organized into three groups covering the topics of Work, Giving, and Investing.
+Some of the choices might seem questionable: for example, Principle 2 covers both work and rest, which could arguably be split in two.
+You could also argue principles 4 and 5 both encourage giving, why not combine them into one principle?
+While there could be other ways to do it, I believe my choices here are justified, read on to see why.

 Principle 1: Jesus is king